kabaddiPy/kabaddiPy/README.md

 ## Acknowledgments

-- Thanks to the Pro Kabaddi League for providing the data sources
+- Thanks to the various website owners for providing the data sources
-- Selenium WebDriver for enabling web scraping capabilities
-- All contributors who have helped to improve this project

 ## Contact